zaboople/essay/Software/OOP.md

 The basic answer is: Scope control.
 OOP is aesthetically appealing to a lot of programmers, leading to all sorts of nonsensical explanations, but scope control is where it really wins.
 If you can understand that much, I think you'll "get it".

-This is also a detailed explanation for experienced programmers who have had misgivings about OOP, largely because they've put up with bad programming habits from overzealous peers.
+This is also a detailed explanation for experienced programmers who have misgivings about OOP, maybe because they've put up with bad programming habits from overzealous peers.
 There *is* value in OOP when it's used sensibly, as explained below.

 ## Vanilla